 Award Nomination Submission Deadline

-Submissions will be accepted in electronic format only.
-All completed nomination packets to be submitted online by November 1.
-(11:59 p.m.
-Central)
+Submissions will be accepted in electronic format only and are to be submitted online on or before November 1.

-The Awards and Honors Committee will submit their findings to APS Council early February.
-Those receiving awards will be notified by the APS President by March 15.
+The Awards and Honors Committee will submit their findings to APS Council by February.
+Those receiving awards will be notified by the APS President in March.
 The committee will notify nominators once all awardees have been contacted.

 Awards and Honors Committee